isomerpages/moe-bpghs/_our-bpian-experience/Student Development Programmes/Character and Citizenship Education.md

 <p><em>To access a list of CCE programmes, click on the menu tab at the top of this page (mobile version).</em>
 </p>
 <p>Character and Citizenship Education (CCE) is at the heart of education
-in Singapore.&nbsp; Through CCE, students learn values, social-emotional competencies, and develop character and citizenship dispositions that enable them to grow holistically and learn for life.&nbsp;&nbsp;</p>
+in Singapore.
+Through CCE, students learn values, social-emotional competencies, and develop character and citizenship dispositions that enable them to grow holistically and learn for life.&nbsp;&nbsp;</p>
 <p>The goals of CCE in BPGHS is to develop every BPian into an inspiring
 leader who embodies the school values (respect, responsibility, resilience, integrity and care for others) and a heart to serve.&nbsp; By developing inspiring leaders, we develop in them.</p>
 <p><strong>1.
 The heart to serve for a good cause</strong>
 </p>
-<p><u>The school values (respect and care for others)</u>
+<p><u>The school values (Respect and Care for Others)</u>
 </p>
 <ul data-tight="true" class="tight">
 <li>